FREE SHIPPING on orders over $65 International: over $250

 Asian tea in Japan

-Japan has a long history of tea culture and has developed its unique tea varieties, such as matcha and sencha.
+Japan has a long history of tea culture.
+Initially adopting tea plant and cultivation techniques from China, Japanese tea production has evolved independently over centuries.
+This resulted in distinctive local teas like Sencha and Matcha with unique, locally perfected processing methods.
 However, in recent years, Japan has also started to produce Chinese tea types, such as Black Tea (or Hong Cha), Dark Tea (or Hei Cha), and even Oolong Tea!

 Japanese black tea